tercen/tercen_docker/FAQ.md

 A demo video
 https://youtu.be/pUXzBqmfrdk?t=1355

-In current docker-compose file Tercen is using 2 volumes one for the meta data and the other for data.
+In current docker-compose file tercen is using 2 volumes one for the meta data and the other for data.
-Can be changed using tercen docker-compose file.
+This can be changed using tercen docker-compose file.

 #### What is the mnt point for the data?
-Right now tercen compose file is using docker volumes, but can be changed using tercen docker-compose file, a specific folder can mounted.
+Right now tercen compose file is using docker volumes, but it can be changed using tercen docker-compose file, a specific folder can be mounted.

 #### Where is the data located?
 Depends on docker-compose file configuration.

 #### How to limit resources (cpu/harddisk) limitations for users?
-It's done per Tercen team owner.
+It's done per tercen team owner.

 #### How to handle permission for users?
 Not possible in current version.